Gauss sum with principal multiplicative character

-Let $R$ be a finite ring with unity.
-In general, the eigenvalues of the unitary Cayley graph $\Cay(R, R^{\times})$ are not known when $R$ is a non-commutative.
-In this paper, we present an explicit formula for the eigenvalues of $\Cay(R, R^{\times})$ for any finite ring $R$.
-However, our focus is on a more general case of the unitary Cayley graph.
-It is well known that the classical Ramanujan's sum represents the eigenvalues of $\Cay(\mathbb{Z}_n, \mathbb{Z}_n^{\times})$.
-Consequently, the eigenvalues of $\Cay(R, R^{\times})$ can be view as a generalization of classical Ramanujan's sum in the context of finite rings.
-Interestingly, the formula we derive for the eigenvalues of $\Cay(R, R^{\times})$ extends the known formula of classical Ramanujan's sum to the context of finite rings.
+Let $R$ be a finite ring with unity, \( \psi: R \to \mathbb{C}^\times \) be an additive character of $R$, and \( \chi_0 \) be the principal multiplicative character ($i.e.$, $\chi_0(x) = 1 \quad \text{for all } x \in R^\times$), then the Gauss sum is In this paper, we give an explicit formula for a more general form of the Gauss sum $G(\chi_0, \psi)$.
+Interestingly, the formula extends the known formula of classical Ramanujan's sum to the context of finite rings.
+As an application, we derive the eigenvalues for a more general form of the unitary Cayley graph $\Cay(R, R^{\times})$ using the formula.